scheibo/iot/README.md

 	├── suite2
 	└── suite3

 This file get sourced in `iot` and is available to all of the test suites.
-Alternatively, each test matcher can belong in its own file named by `prefix`matcher, where prefix is described above.
+Alternatively, each test matcher can belong in its own file named by '`prefix`'matcher, where prefix is described above.
 Hence we could put our `error_check` matcher in a file named `error_check_matcher` _or_ `error_check.matcher`.
 These individual matcher files should also be in the top level `test` directory.
 One final alternative is to specify the matcher file to use through the `--matcher` option on the command line.

 Inside of a matcher file should be a function named `prefix`matcher (where only the `prefix_` form is a allowed, since it is a function) which takes in a couple of arguments: `$result_output`, `$result_err`, `$expected_output`, `$expected_err`; where all of the previous arguments are paths which name the specific (possibly non-existent) files.
 The `$expected_output` and `$expected_err` files would be non-existent if they were not provided in the suites -- some matchers don't require these files.
 The matcher function need simply return a non-zero exit code to signal that the test has failed.
 Coming back to our error example from above: